yoctoproject/poky/documentation/dev-manual/efficiently-fetching-sources.rst

 The OpenEmbedded build system works with source files located through the :term:`SRC_URI` variable.
-When you build something using BitBake, a big part of the operation is locating and downloading all the source tarballs.
+When you build something using BitBake, a big part of the operation is locating and downloading all of the source code.
 For images, downloading all the source for various packages can take a significant amount of time.